FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 The International Biathlon Union (IBU) said it would not allow Russian or Belarusian athletes or officials to participate in its international events.
 The IBU Executive Board will also discuss a potential suspension of the two national federations from IBU membership at a meeting on March 17.
 CLIMBING

 The International Sport Climbing Federation (IFSC) suspended the Boulder and Speed World Cup scheduled for April in Moscow.
-It added it plans to relocate the event.
+It plans to relocate the event.
+CURLING

-CURLING The World Curling Federation proposed the introduction of a new rule which, if approved, would allow the federation to ban Russia from the upcoming World Championships.

-It had previously resolved to move the 2022 European Curling Championship away from Russian city Perm.
-EQUESTRIAN

-The International Equestrian Federation (FEI) executive board called for all international events to be removed from Russia and Belarus.
-FENCING

-The International Fencing Federation (FIE) said it had implemented the IOC's recommendation from Feb.
-25 to move or cancel events in Russia and Belarus, adding that further discussions on the matter were taking place.
-Russian billionaire Alisher Usmanov resigned from his post as FIE president citing European Union restrictions following Russia's invasion.
+Russian billionaire Alisher Usmanov resigned from his post as FIE president, citing European Union restrictions following Russia's invasion.
+GYMNASTICS

-GYMNASTICS The International Gymnastics Federation (FIG) cancelled all its events in Russia and Belarus, adding it would not allocate other events to the two countries until further notice.

 World Rowing banned Russian and Belarusian athletes and officials from its international competitions until further notice.
 RUGBY